Laisterdyke

-Laisterdyke is an area of Bradford, West Yorkshire, England, situated to the east of the city on the border with City of Leeds and located in the Bradford Moor ward and in the Bradford East parliamentary constituency.
+Laisterdyke is an area of Bradford, West Yorkshire, England, situated to the east of the city on the border with the City of Leeds and located in the Bradford Moor ward and in the Bradford East parliamentary constituency.
 Laisterdyke borders Barkerend, Bradford Moor area, Thornbury, Tyersal, and Bowling.

 History

 The Leeds-Bradford railway line passes through Laisterdyke however Laisterdyke railway station itself was closed to passengers in 1966.
 At Laisterdyke was a complex set of junctions controlled by Laisterdyke East and Laisterdyke West signal boxes on the Leeds-Bradford line.

 In 1875, the Great Northern Railway opened its Laisterdyke - Shipley branch railway, a six-mile double track branch line from Quarry Gap junction to Shipley and Windhill railway station, passing Eccleshill, Idle and Thackley railway stations however the line was not competitive and after 1931 was made single line freight only, and progressively closed from 1966 to 1968.

 In 1911 Britain's first trolleybus service commenced operation between Laisterdyke and Dudley Hill.
 The service stopped in 1972, the last trolleybus service in the UK.

 Many years ago the Laisterdyke area had a number of small cinemas, namely the Kozey Picture Hall, Lyceum Picture House, Queen's Hall and Tivoli Picture Hall.
 In 1919 the 1118 seat, stone built Lyceum Picture House was constructed on Bradford Lane.
 Western Electric sound was installed in 1930 and in 1953 Bradford's first widescreen was installed and seating reduced.
 The cinema closed in 1962 reopening as Lyceum Bingo, Cabaret and Social Club and variously a cabaret bar, and snooker bar.

 Today there is only one cinema in the locality, the Odeon Leeds-Bradford, a 13 screen multiplex cinema in the Gallagher Leisure Park off Dick Lane, in nearby Thornbury.

 Laisterdyke local history group publish a number of books on the history of Laisterdyke.